Flipkart

-Flipkart Private Limited is an Indian e-commerce company, headquartered in Bengaluru, and incorporated in Singapore as a private limited company.
+Flipkart Inc. is an Indian e-commerce company, headquartered in Bengaluru, and incorporated in Singapore as a private limited company.
 The company initially focused on online book sales before expanding into other product categories such as consumer electronics, fashion, home essentials, groceries, and lifestyle products.
+In 2025, the company shifted domicile from Singapore to India.

-The service competes primarily with Amazon's Indian subsidiary and domestic rival Snapdeal.
-As of March 2017, Flipkart held a 39.5% market share of India's e-commerce industry.
+The service competes primarily with Amazon India and domestic rival Snapdeal.
+As of FY23, Flipkart held a 48% market share in the Indian e-commerce industry.
 Flipkart has a dominant position in the apparel segment, bolstered by its acquisition of Myntra, and was described as being "neck and neck" with Amazon in the sale of electronics and mobile phones.

-In August 2018, American retail chain Walmart acquired a 77% controlling stake in Flipkart for US$16 billion, valuing Flipkart at around US$20 billion.
-Flipkart is valued at $37.6 billion as of 2022.
-It is planning to go public through a listing in the United States of America in 2023.

 History

+2007–2010: Start-up phase

-Flipkart was founded in October 2007 by Sachin Bansal and Binny Bansal, alumni of the IIT, Delhi and former Amazon employees.
-The company initially focused on online book sales with country-wide shipping.
+Flipkart was founded in October 2007 in Bengaluru by Sachin Bansal and Binny Bansal, alumni of the IIT Delhi and former Amazon employees.
+The company was started from a two-bedroom apartment in Koramangala, Bengaluru.
+The initial investment was provided by their families, which was INR 2 Lakh from each family.
+The website was kicked off in October 2007 and the company was only limited to selling books at that time country-wide shipping.
 Flipkart slowly grew in prominence and was receiving 100 orders per day by 2008.
-In 2010, Flipkart acquired the Bangalore-based social book discovery service WeRead from Lulu.com.